 - Plan the format of the funeral service;

 - Decide who will deliver the eulogy - family member(s) or a close personal friend;

-- Select music, reading or poetry for during the service;
+- Select music, readings, or poetry for during the service;

 - Decide on the use of other symbols such as candles, flowers and photos as required;